 - Premium Themes – I am currently using the Astra theme on this blog.
 I shared a review of Astra in this post.

 - Premium Plugins – If you have the right theme you can reduce your plugin budget drastically.
 But in some cases, you will still want to go for extra customizations – just don’t go overboard.

 Education and Personal Development

 - Books – right now I'm reading Content Inc.: How Entrepreneurs Use Content to Build Massive Audiences and Create Radically Successful Businesses by Joe Pulizzi and Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content by Ann Handley

 - Copywriters – Will help you with writing text or copy for you.

-- Research Tools and Idea Generators – Some of my favorite tools for research are Buzzsumo and PostPlanner.
+- Idea Generators – My favorite tool for content development is Jarvis.
 Research tools like these help me find what is currently trending and getting tons of shares on social media.

 - Content Curation Platforms – I use Scoop.it to curate interesting and educational content that I share on social media.
 No one wants to follow people who are constantly pushing and promoting their own content all the time.
 Curate relevant content and share it with your readers to balance out your promotional posts.

 - Graphics Software – You don’t want to have to hire a graphic designer for every little blog post or tweet.
 In these cases, online software sites like PicMonkey, Canva, or Pixlr are very handy.
 Gimp is another good one and even Photoshop (if you want to get more advanced) can allow you to do small image projects for your blogs.